 Parent-Teen Driving Contract

-Graduated Driver Licensing (GDL) laws can be used as a guide for developing a parent-teen driving contract.
+Graduated Driver Licensing (GDL) laws can be used as a guide for developing a parent-teen driving contract or parent-teen driving agreement.
 Parents and teens need to work together to set clear rules for driving without adult supervision.
 By jointly setting house driving rules, teens are more likely to follow them.

-Here are some examples of parent-teen driving contracts from trusted sources:
+Here are some examples of parent-teen driving contracts and parent-teen driving agreements from trusted sources:

 - The Centers for Disease Control and Prevention Parent/Teen Agreement